No sense in paying full price to feed your backyard chickens! Here are over 25 plants to grow in a chicken garden for free chicken feed!

 You can specially design permaculture-style rotational gardens and chicken runs or simplify and till up a new plot the chickens will be able to access.

-Either way, be sure to choose easy-to-grow plants chickens love.
+Either way, be sure to choose easy-to-grow plants that chickens love.
 You don’t want to choose crops that will require too much work from you.
 (Kinda defeats the purpose, doesn’t it?)

 Whether it’s annual vegetables, cereal crops, perennials, shrubs, trees, or even weeds, there are over 25 plants to grow in your chicken garden for free chicken feed!